Bad-Science/intro/docs/grading.md

 RCOS is largely a self-guided class, which can make grading difficult.
 Instructors use utilities such as [Observatory](https://rcos.io/) to make turn open source contributions and community involvement into appropriate grades.
+The following grading criteria are designed to help you be successful both as an RCOS student, and as a member of the open source community.
 Generally speaking, if you're contributing to the community and/or making valuable open-source contributions you'll receive a high grade in RCOS.

 ## Project Contributions & Planning